 As discussed before, when addressing affordability, the nature and extent of affordability issues must first be determined before appropriate measures to address the specific situation can be established in a way that maximizes benefits.

 There are several factors for the RIC to consider in arriving at strategies for affordability for the second control period.
-These include the length of time between the first control period and the forthcoming period, the economic climate and also the measures for utility affordability which have been implemented by the government and other agencies.
+These include the length of time between the first control period and the forthcoming period, the economic climate and also any measures which have been implemented by the government and other agencies to assist with affordability of utility services.
 The RIC also intends to deepen its focus on energy efficiency as part of its efforts towards addressing affordability.